Caracal-IT/Magellan/docs/Home.md

-Welcome to the magellan wiki!
+Welcome to the magellan wiki!!